Macroecology & Conservation

 Dr. Shawn Leroux - Professor, Memorial U

-Dr. Barbara Frei - Wildlife Biologist, Environment and Climate Change Canada
+Dr. Barbara Frei - Research Scientist, Environment and Climate Change Canada

 Dr. Maxim Larrivée - Director of Research, Montreal Insectarium